haq2682/pulse/README.md

 Terraform installs every piece of cluster infrastructure via Helm, HashiCorp Vault holds the application secrets, and ArgoCD continuously syncs the `production` namespace to whatever is committed in this repo's `.k8s/bases`.

+> **Placeholder:** A diagram of this DevOps/GitOps pipeline (Ansible →
+> Terraform → Vault bootstrap → CI → ArgoCD → Kubernetes) is planned and
+> will be added here.
+It is being prepared separately in tldraw / draw.io
+> and will be inserted at this location once complete.

 **Requirements:** a Linux host (Ubuntu/Debian - the Ansible playbook uses `apt`), at least 4 CPU cores and 16GB RAM (this runs Minikube plus every